flaturtha/CharlieChan/_short-stories/frivolous-wife.md

 Sonia picked out a cherry brandy chocolate and popped it into her mouth.

-“He never gets to know anything about my amusements through me,’ ’ slid said meaningly.
+“He never gets to know anything about my amusements through me," she said meaningly.
 “They’re quite harmless, anyway.
 Why shouldn’t I dance or go on the river if men my own age ask me to?
 John can’t expect me to sit beside his bed all day long.
 John–”

 Suddenly her voice stopped.
 Her hands darted to her throat, and she gave a strangled gasp.